adam-blakeney/ExecuStore/README.md

  - The project backend structure came from the Code Institute Boutique Ado Project.
  - The structure of the site from Bootstrap.
  - All images for products come from google search of high quality images.
- - Unsplash was used for free high quality images.

 ## Media